s-gopikrishnan/cs-598-dlh-final-project/README.md

 ## Results

 We were able to verify the claims mentioned in the paper.
+Based on the reproduced results listed in the below table, we can see the proposed model improves the AUPRC significantly when compared to the baseline models.
+On the average, we can see improvement of 6.7% over the timeseries models and 1.6% over the multimodal baselines.
+Overall, we agree with the author's claim.

 ![Test Data info](./report/Table_2_Proposed_Small.jpg)